 4. Size Does Matter

 On a desktop PC, it’s just 110X110 pixels.
 Keep this in mind while you plan your strategy.
 This is why you should crop your image as closely as possible.
 Your followers and future followers want to see you in the upper left-hand corner!
-Give the folks exactly what they want.
+Give them exactly what they want.

-5. Use A Logo If Your Are A Business
+5. Use A Logo If You Are A Business

 If you have a business Instagram account, you can (and probably should) use your logo as your Instagram profile picture.
 This will assist in ensuring that your branding is consistent throughout your website, other social media platforms, emails, and everywhere else you use your logo or show your brand.